auth0/docs/articles/private-saas-deployment/onboarding/private-cloud.md

 This article will cover all facets of the **Private Cloud** onboarding process, including timelines, information about future updates, technical requirements, and implementation instructions for key Private Cloud features.

 ::: note
-If you are a Managed Private Cloud customer, please see the appropriate [onboarding document](/private-saas-deployment/onboarding/managed-private-cloud).
+If you are a **Managed** Private Cloud customer, please see [Managed Private Cloud Onboarding](/private-saas-deployment/onboarding/managed-private-cloud).
 :::

 ## Timeline